LucasDuval/MIMICWizard_Documentation/docs/source/explore.rst

       :class: no-scaled-link

-      Cohort generation module which is generating a cohort with patient with median value of Blood Pressure < 70 during the first 24 hours of the stay and with creatinine measurement taken 24 hours before or after ICU stay start
+      Cohort generation module which is generating a cohort with patient with median value of Blood Pressure < 70 during the first 24 hours of the ICU stay and with creatinine measurement taken 24 hours before or after ICU stay start

 The cohort generation module help you to create cohort based on event occurence.
 You can apply a combination of event and restrict on :